strvcom/ios-dependency-injection/README.md

 Other terminology that might be useful:

 - **[Factory](Sources/Protocols/Registration/DependencyRegistering.swift)** - A function or closure instantiating a dependency
 - **[Scope](Sources/Models/DependencyScope.swift)** - A scope of a registered dependency can be either `new` or `shared`.
-When a dependendency is registered with `new` scope, a new instance of the dependency is created each time the dependency is resolved from the container.
-When a dependendency is registered with `shared` scope, a new instance of the dependency is created only the first time it is resolved from the container.
+When a dependency is registered with `new` scope, a new instance of the dependency is created each time the dependency is resolved from the container.
+When a dependency is registered with `shared` scope, a new instance of the dependency is created only the first time it is resolved from the container.
 The created instance is cached and it is returned for all upcoming resolution requests, i.e. it is a singleton
 - **[Registration with an argument](Sources/Protocols/Registration/DependencyWithArgumentRegistering.swift)** - All dependencies must be initialized and their initializers often have parameters.
 Typically, the objects that are passed as the input parameters are resolved from the same container.
 But you might want to have a registered dependency which requires a parameter in its initializer that can't be registered in the container.
 In such case, you register the dependency with a variable argument and you specify a value of the argument when the dependency is being resolved; the value is passed as an input parameter to the dependency factory.

 ### Registration